When is the event?

 What if I am late for the start?
 Is there a cut off?

-Please refer to the registration and start times above.
-Ensure that you allow 20 minutes prior to your start time.
+Please refer to the registration and start time FAQs above.
+Ensure that you arrive at least 20 minutes prior to your start time to allow for registration and event briefing.

 Is the start line marked with branded flags?